JoRugg/Jruggles/Resume.md

 ---
 {:style="margin: 0 0 .25rem 0"}

 {% include resume-heading.html title="San Diego Supercomputer Center: <br /> Developer Intern" date="Jun.
-2023 - Present"%}
+2023 - Jun.
+2025"%}

 - Collaborating with a rotating team of developers to modernize an Alzheimer's research database, built with React, SQL, and Go.
 - Frequently transitioning between different areas of development, creating and integrating new front-end UI elements to best fit the evolving needs of stakeholders.
 - Solving problems through effective communication between developers in daily meetings and pair programming sessions.
 - Researched and experimented with code to become familiar with mobile app development and the capabilities of Kotlin and Jetpack Compose.

 {% include resume-heading.html title="UC San Diego: <br /> CSE Tutor" date="Sep.
-2022 - Present"%}
+2022 - Jun.
+2025"%}

 - Aiding students in completing and debugging programming assignments via one-on-one tutoring and class discussion boards.
 - Deepening familiarity with and understanding of Java and C.